 “We work for the young ones that follow us.
 It matters.
 Simple as that.”

 “A feathered current flowing north and south,” I whispered while looking through my spotting scope during this year’s Owens Lake Bird Festival.
-Once again thousands of shorebirds and waterfowl migrated through Owens Lake as they do each spring and fall: a California wildlife heritage that was lost has returned.
-As they fly marathon distances from as far away as South America and the Arctic, the awe of seeing these birds is overwhelming.
+Once again thousands of shorebirds and waterfowl migrated through Owens Lake as they do each spring and fall- a California wildlife heritage that was lost has returned.
+Flying ‘marathon distances’ from as far away as South America and the Arctic, the awe of seeing these birds is overwhelming.
 They pause at Owens Lake for rest and to put on fat because the next leg of their journey north or south will stretch hundreds, if not thousands of miles.
 They will fly it non-stop.

-*Photos courtesy of: Ben Wickham, Tom Knudson, and Mike Prather.
+*Photos courtesy of, top to bottom: Ben Wickham, Tom Knudson, Ben Wickham, Mike Prather.